Alpine National Park: Attractions

 This area is popular in summer for bushwalking, cross-country skiing, mountain biking, four wheel driving and fishing.
 The major drawcards are the cooler alpine weather and the stunning scenery created by the highest peaks in Victoria.
 Walking tracks lead to most peaks and many extended walks are possible.
-The Australian Alps Walking Track, which begins in Walhalla and extends 650 km north to Canberra, traverses the park.
+The Australian Alps Walking Track, which begins in Walhalla and extends 650 km north to Tharwa, just outside Canberra, traverses the park.
 Bush camping is permitted within the park subject to Parks Victoria guidelines and seasonal restrictions.

 In winter much of the area is snow-covered and only accessible on skis.
 Falls Creek and Mount Hotham are major downhill ski resorts adjacent to the national park from where cross-country skiers journey into the park to areas such as the Bogong High Plains and Mount Bogong.

-Hunting is a popular winter activity, with the park open to stalking (hunting without dogs) of Sambar deer from mid-February to mid-December.
+Hunting is a popular winter activity, with the park open to stalking (hunting without dogs) of sambar deer from mid-February to mid-December.